Table of Contents

 Tirta Empul Temple:

-This temple was only about a 20-minute drive from Tegalalang and there was a nice restaurant along the way to have lunch at.
+This temple was only about a 20-minute drive from Tegalalang and there’s a nice restaurant along the way to have lunch at.
 Tirta Empul is a Hindu temple where worshippers come to bathe in the famous holy spring water.
 While we were visiting there was a Hindu festival happening and although it was super busy it was beautiful to see.
 So many locals dressed in white, creating offerings to the gods and playing music.
-To enter the temple everyone will need to have their legs covered, so wear or take something long to cover yourself up with.
-You are able to borrow a sarong when you arrive, but I can only imagine how much the previous person could have been sweating!

 Tegenungan Village Waterfall: